 Toward the end of the year, deer and elk seasons open.
 Avid hunters trek into the wilderness in search of wild game.
 And if you’re a friend to these hunters, you can receive dark and delicious meat without having to learn how to clean a deer.
-Learning how to cook venison is the easy part after a hunter’s hard work.
+Learning how to cook venison is the easy part after a hunter has processed the deer.

 Both elk and venison are two of the healthiest red meats available within the United States.
 This is because they subsist on a natural diet of grass and edible shrubs, exercising to keep a healthy balance of lean muscle.
 Venison has 33 calories and one gram of fat per ounce, and a serving provides about 50% of a recommended daily intake of protein.
 It also provides over 15% of your daily iron needs.
 A 3.5-ounce serving of elk contains only 146 calories and three grams of fat, compared to 8.2 grams in the same serving size of beef.
 Elk also offers 100% of your daily recommended dose of vitamin B-12, 15% of iron, 20% of thiamin, phosphorus, zinc, and vitamin B-6, 45% of riboflavin and 30% of niacin.